-Adjusting to the best cold calling hours will have an immediate impact on your results.
-Let’s talk a little about the hours that are not the best for cold calling before looking at which ones are optimal.
+Optimizing for the best cold calling hours will have an immediate impact on your results.
+Let’s talk a little about the hours that aren’t ideal for cold calling before looking at which ones are optimal.

 Bad Cold Calling Hours

-Initially, it is important to be aware of the fact that it is the worst time to call prospects when they are away from their desk.
-It is understood that it seems difficult to know when prospects you can’t see are away from their desk, but there are some realistic assumptions that can be factored in to improve our ability to know the prospect’s behavior.
+Initially, it is important to recognize that it is the worst time to call prospects when they are away from their desks.
+It is understood that it can be difficult to know when prospects you can’t see are away from their desks, but there are some realistic assumptions that can be factored in to improve our ability to understand the prospect’s behavior.

-Prospects and decision makers that we call on will commonly hold and attend meetings throughout the course of the day and throughout the week when performing B2B selling.
-In addition, there are primetime business meeting hours during the 8 to 5 business day, similar to how there are primetime TV hours when most people are watching TV.
+Prospects and decision-makers we call on commonly hold and attend meetings throughout the day and the week when performing B2B selling.
+In addition, there are primetime business meeting hours during the 8-to-5 business day, similar to primetime TV hours when most people are watching.

 Meetings are commonly scheduled to begin at 10:00 am and 2:00 pm.
 Often, these are the initial time slots people grab.
 Are you able to relate to that?
 When scheduling a meeting with prospects, aren’t those often times that you initially suggest?

 We might ask, what can be done with this assumption?
 In conclusion, 10:00 am and 2:00 pm could be the absolute worst cold calling hours.
-The probability of our prospect being away from their desk or completely unavailable is most likely at those two hours during the day.
+The probability of our prospect being away from their desk or completely unavailable is most likely during those two hours of the day.

-This does not mean that we should stop all cold calling hours at those times during the day.
-But if we’re only going to spend an hour or two cold calling, we should schedule that activity away from those two-time slots in order to have a positive impact on our connect rate.
+This does not mean we should stop all cold calling at those times of day.
+But if we’re only going to spend an hour or two cold calling, we should schedule that activity outside those two time slots to improve our connect rate.

 Good Cold Calling Hours

-Let’s talk about what hours are optimal to call the prospect.
+Let’s talk about the optimal hours to call the prospect.

 Avoiding the Gatekeeper

-We can often improve our ability to connect with prospects by avoiding the prospect’s gatekeeper.
-Calling when the gatekeeper is away from their desk is a good way as the prospect may answer their own phone during this time.
+We can often improve our ability to connect with prospects by avoiding their gatekeepers.
+Calling when the gatekeeper is away from their desk is a good way, as the prospect may answer their own phone during this time.

 Time slots when the gatekeeper might be away are: